 The spring of 1978, Marky joined the Ramones.
 In a matter of weeks he was in the studio recording his first album with The Ramones entitled, “Road to Ruin”, which features one of the biggest Ramones songs “I Wanna Be Sedated”.
 The following year the Ramones filmed the cult classic “Rock ‘n’ Roll High School”.
 Later that year, they joined forces with producer legend, Phil Spector to record “End Of The Century”.

-After several tours and a two more studio albums, Marky was asked to leave the band 1983, only to rejoin his band mates in 1987 until they decided to call it quits in 1996.
 His tenure with the Ramones spanned a total of 15 years.
 Performing over 1700 shows and more than 15 releases, including songwriting credits on both Mondo Bizarro and Adios Amigos, the bands farewell release.

 In 2000, Marky reunited with long time friend Joey Ramone for Joey’s solo effort “Don’t Worry About Me”.
 In 2001, Marky along with his former band mates (Johnny, Dee Dee and Tommy), were inducted into the Rock ‘N’ Roll Hall of Fame.
 That same year, U2’s Bono presented the Ramones with the MTV’s Lifetime Achievement Award.